 Words Are Everywhere!
-4 Reasons the Best Classrooms for Kids are “Print-Rich”
+4 Reasons Why the Print-Rich Classroom Is Best

 By Cheryl Flanders

-At first, your child will learn to “read” the pictures and suss out what they mean (“This bin has a picture of a truck on it, so the toy trucks must go here.”)
-Gradually she’ll understand there’s a connection between the pictures and the written words.
+Here’s how labeling works: At first, your child will learn to “read” the pictures and suss out what they mean (“This bin has a picture of a truck on it, so the toy trucks must go here.”)
+Gradually, they’ll understand there’s a connection between the pictures and the written words.
 The next step?
-She’ll become aware that those letters under the picture represent both the object and the sounds we use to name the object—and so begins her journey down the road to literacy.
+They’ll become aware that those letters under the picture represent both the object and the sounds we use to name the object—and so begins their journey down the road to literacy.

-1. Learning Areas.
-Most early childhood classrooms have spaces designated for certain activities and so there are usually labels at each one to help kids know where to go.
+Most early childhood classrooms have spaces designated for certain activities, and so there are usually labels at each one to help kids know where to go.
 You may see signs or picture labels on the blocks corner, the creative arts or dramatic play center, the science area, the library, or the math and manipulatives center.
 Checking out the signs also helps adults assess what an early learning center teaches and what it values educationally.

-2. Classroom Objects.
-Everyday items—like doors, windows, clocks, or sinks—may all have neatly printed labels next to them, in English as well as another language spoken by a child in the class.
+And finally, everyday items—like doors, windows, clocks, or sinks—may all have neatly printed labels next to them, in English as well as other languages spoken by children in the class.

 And that’s another great thing about classroom labels—they can make a classroom feel inclusive and welcoming for all children.
 That gives children who speak more than one language a feeling that they belong—and exposes all children to other cultures through language.